-- Pursuant to a contract, youthful offenders were released by SCDC conditionally under SCDPPPS supervision on or before the expiration of 4 years from the date of conviction and were discharged unconditionally on or before 6 years from the date of conviction. - Although SCDPPPS is still supervising some "legacy" YOA offenders, we no longer supervise this population because SCDC resumed control of the program in July of 2011 and began the transition of cases in January of 2012.
+- Pursuant to a contract, youthful offenders were released by SCDC conditionally under SCDPPPS supervision on or before the expiration of 4 years from the date of conviction and were discharged unconditionally on or before 6 years from the date of conviction. - There are currently three offenders who have absconded supervision from the YOASP.
+The Agency no longer supervises this population because SCDC resumed control of the program in July of 2011 and began the transition of cases in January of 2012.

-Youthful Offender Act (YOA) Offenders
+Youthful Offender Act Supervision Program (YOASP)